Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Ventosa i Clavell to Estany Llong, 8.78 km hike, 682 m+, 910 m-

-This day was the toughest one as the trail crossed the route’s highest point.
+This day was the toughest as the trail crossed the route’s highest point.
 But it was also stunning due to the variety of landscapes.

-The first part was a pleasant hike through a gorgeous closed valley with small lakes and a waterfall.
+We started with a pleasant hike through a gorgeous closed valley with small lakes and a waterfall.

 People hiking the Contraix mountain pass